 Your eyesight can change as you get older.
 It might be harder to see people, things, and movement outside your direct line of sight.
-It may take you longer to read street or traffic signs or even recognize familiar places.
-At night you may have trouble seeing things clearly.
+It may take longer to read street or traffic signs or even recognize familiar places.
+At night, you may have trouble seeing things clearly.
 Glare from oncoming headlights or street lights can be a problem.
 Depending on the time of the day, the sun might be blinding.

 Eye diseases, such as glaucoma, cataracts, and macular degeneration, as well as some medicines, can also cause vision problems.

 Safe driving tips: